 Cleaving Souls is a fresh, innovative book within its genre and one that will keep you guessing right until its terrifying end.
 If you’re looking for a creepy book to keep you company on these cold, dark nights leading up to Halloween, Cleaving Souls is the book for you.

 Song: Queen’s I’m going slightly mad

-This book is available on Amazon in e-book and paperback format.
+This book is available to buy on Amazon UK and Amazon US.